OpenTekHub/blockchain/CODE OF CONDUCT.md

 ## Welcome

 Welcome to the Blockchain repository by OpenTekHub!
-This project is part of the **Winter of Blockchain (WoB)** initiative and aims to provide an open-source platform for learning and contributing to blockchain technology.
+This project aims to provide an open-source platform for learning and contributing to blockchain technology.
 We are committed to maintaining a positive, inclusive, and harassment-free environment for everyone involved.

 ## Our Pledge